Myoldmopar/cv/development.md

 When I took over EnergyPlus development, the documentation was contained in very heavy Word documents that had to be manually merged together whenever changes were made by a developer.
 Since the team was hoping to continue to distribute PDFs with the package, this could not continue, so we evaluated options.
 My initial hope was for LaTeX, because of course I loved it, but also because it would allow multiple collaborators on the source, and also provide meaningful warnings when there were build issues.
-This was originally rejected and we pushed toward a Markdown-based documentation system, which was better than Word, but the idea of basing built PDFs purely off of Markdown was a difficult ask at the time, so this only lasted a couple years.
+This was originally rejected, and we pushed toward a Markdown-based documentation system, which was better than Word, but the idea of basing built PDFs purely off of Markdown was a difficult ask at the time, so this only lasted a couple of years.
 I then got my wish of moving toward LaTeX, and it has been a stable solution for nearly ten years.
 Moving forward, I am hopeful that we eliminate the PDFs from each package and instead focus on hosted docs such as ReadTheDocs so that we can actually move back away from LaTeX and rely on industry standard tools for our documentation.